Connect Streamlit to Snowflake

 Copy the code below to your Streamlit app and run it.
 Make sure to adapt the query to use the name of your table.

-See st.experimental_connection above?
+See st.connection above?
 This handles secrets retrieval, setup, query caching and retries.
 By default, query() results are cached without expiring.
 In this case, we set ttl=600 to ensure the query result is cached for no longer than 10 minutes.
 You can also set ttl=0 to disable caching.
 Learn more in Caching.

 If everything worked out (and you used the example table we created above), your app should look like this: